Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 Create a Load Balancer via the console
 - Go to EC2 console > Click on ```Load Balancers``` > From the console choose ```Aplication Load balancer```
 -

+## ECS Security best practises
+### Business Use cases of of AWS ECS
+1. Deploying an application to a container using AWS ECS.

+### AWS ECS Launch types
+1. Use Elastic Load Balancers(ELBs)o Scaling groups
+2. Amazon ECS architecture -